photopea/CDR-specification/README.md

 - `sint4` - four bytes, interpreted as a 32-bit signed integer in Little Endian
 - `doubl` - 64-bit floating point number in Little Endian
 - `coord` - if V<600, the value is sint2 / 1000,  otherwise sint4 / 254 000
+- `string` - the sequence of non-zero bytes, ended with a zero byte, represents an ASCII text

 ## File Structure